Pranava-Kailash/CyNER_2.0_API/README.md

 # CyNER 2.0: Named Entity Recognizer

 CyNER 2.0 is an advanced Named Entity Recognition (NER) application designed to identify and categorize named entities in text, such as organizations, locations, malware, and more.
 The application is built with Python, using FastAPI for serving the NER model as an API.
+The model was developed as part of my MSc Data Science dissertation at the University of Surrey.

+The project utilizes state-of-the-art pre-trained transformer models, including DeBERTa, BERT, BioBERT, DarkBERT, and SpaCy.
+After rigorous testing and evaluation, DeBERTa emerged as the top-performing model with an F1 score of over 91%, making it the core model for CyNER 2.0.

 ## Project Structure